Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 You’ll get a smoother and more enjoyable cup of Joe every time by using lower temperatures and not overheating your pot.

-Moisture buildup is a common issue that can affect the taste of your beans, so make sure you keep them in a dry and cool place.
+Moisture buildup is a common problem that can affect the taste of your beans, so make sure you keep them in a dry and cool place.

 Avoid storing them in the refrigerator or freezer, as this can cause moisture to condense on the surface of the beans.